captainzero93/security_harden_linux/README.md

 - **Creates automatic backups** before every change
 - **One-command restore** if anything goes wrong

-**Real talk:** At "moderate" level (the default), you won't even notice the changes.
+**At "moderate" level:** (the default), you won't even notice the changes.
 Your computer will feel exactly the same, just with 95% fewer security holes.

 ---